 Due to the nature of material being shared and discussed, disclosures of a sensitive nature may be made.
-In this instance class teachers will refer to and liaise with the Designated Safeguarding Lead, following all safeguarding procedures closely.
+In this instance class teachers will refer to and liaise with the lead safeguarding officer, following all safeguarding procedures closely.

 Progress and tracking